galcerte/numpy_matlab_wrappers/README.md

-With NumPy, as several functions and classes are often used from there at once, it is preferred to import the entire library as `import numpy as np`, but in SciPy, as what is used are functions of specific SciPy, as what is used are functions of specific modules, it is preferred to import the functions individually, e.g. from functions are imported individually, for example:
-`from scipy.special import erfinv`.
+With NumPy, as several functions and classes are often used from there at once, it is preferred to import the entire library as `import numpy as np`, but in SciPy, what is used are functions of specific modules, it is preferred to import the functions individually, for example: `from scipy.special import erfinv`.

 Although there are many functions which are more or less equivalent, there are considerable differences. `find()` in MATLAB, for example, returns indexes of a